dart-lang/site-www/src/_guides/language/language-tour.md

 #### Optional positional parameters

-Wrapping a set of function parameters in `[]` marks them as optional positional parameters:
+Wrapping a set of function parameters in `[]` marks them as optional positional parameters.
+If you don't provide a default value, their types must be nullable as their default value will be `null`:

 <?code-excerpt "misc/test/language_tour/functions_test.dart (optional-positional-parameters)"?>
 ```dart